 Securities for which market prices are not provided by any of the above methods may be valued based upon quotes furnished by independent sources.
 The last bid price may be used to value equity securities.
-The mean between the last bid and asked prices is used to value debt obligations, including corporate loans.
+The mean between the last bid and asked prices may be used to value debt obligations, including corporate loans.

-Securities for which market quotations are not readily available or became unreliable are valued at fair value as determined in good faith by or under the supervision of the Trust's officers following procedures approved by the Board of Trustees.
-Issuer specific events, market trends, bid/asked quotes of brokers and information providers and other market data may be reviewed in the course of making a good faith determination of a security's fair value.
+Securities for which market quotations are not readily available are fair valued by the Adviser in accordance with the Valuation Procedures.
+If a fair value price provided by a pricing service is unreliable, the Adviser will fair value the security using the Valuation Procedures.
+Issuer specific events, market trends, bid/asked guotes of brokers and information providers and other market data may be reviewed in the course of making a good faith determination of a security's fair value.